habitry/medium_posts/_1000words_leaderboards.md

 Senko, C., & Dawson, B. (2017).
 Performance-approach goal effects depend on how they are defined: Meta-analytic evidence from multiple educational outcomes. *Journal of Educational Psychology, 109*, 574–600.

+Standage, M., Duda, J. L., & Pensgaard, A. M. (2005).
+The effect of competitive outcome and task-involving, ego-involving, and cooperative structures on the psychological well-being of individuals engaged in a co-ordination task: A self-determination approach. *Motivation and Emotion, 29*, 41-68.

 Steingut, R. R., Patall, E. A., & Trimble, S. S. (2017).
 The effect of rationale provision on motivation and performance outcomes: A meta-analysis.
 Motivation Science, 3, 19–50.

 Landry, A., Kindlein, J., Trépanier, S.-G., Forest, J., Zigarmi, D., Houson, D., & Brodbeck, F. C (2016).
 Why individuals want money matters: Using self-determination theory to explain the differential relations between motives for making money and employee psychological health. *Motivation and Emotion, 40*, 226-242

 Werner, K. M., Milyavskaya, M., Foxen-craft, E., & Koestner, R. (2016).
 Some goals just feel easier: Self-concordance leads to goal progress through subjective ease, not effort. *Personality and Individual Differences, 96*, 237-242.

+Vansteenkiste, M., & Deci, E. L. (2003).
+Competitively contingent rewards and intrinsic motivation: Can losers remain motivated?. *Motivation and Emotion, 27*, 273-299.

 Vansteenkiste, M., Matos, L., Lens, W., & Soenens, B. (2007).
 Understanding the impact of intrinsic versus extrinsic goal framing on exercise performance: The conflicting role of task and ego involvement. *Psychology of Sport and Exercise, 8*, 771-794.